By Erica Laceria on Jan 8, 2021 10:00:00 AM

 - Best of all, you will be available whenever they need your personal assistance to explain coverage options to employees and, as options shift, to the owner as well.

 Empathy goes a long way in demonstrating to business owners, large or small, that you know what their needs are and can help.
 If you build that personal relationship and show the owner and stakeholders that you have their long-term health in mind, they are much more likely to make the connection and buy the coverage they need.
-And make sure to check out our FREE guide on being a resource to HR stakeholders and benefits administrators!
+Make sure to check out our FREE guide on being a resource to HR stakeholders and benefits administrators!